God’s faithfulness through the years

 1996 – October

-In the spring of 1996, Hope Community Church held its first public service at Stadium Village Church across from the super block at University Minnesota – Twin Cities.
+In the fall of 1996, Hope Community Church held its first public service at Stadium Village Church across from the super block at University Minnesota – Twin Cities.
 Hope held services there for the next seven years.

 Hope Community church started its Leadership Development Institute to raise up leaders and equip followers of Christ to grow their leadership skills for service both inside and outside of the church.